ozthe2/ozthe2.github.io/_posts/2019-03-28-ConfigMgr-How-To-Deploy-Applications-Using-PowerShell.md

 tags: [configmgr, powershell, book]
 ---

-I'm writing a book!
-I have nearly finished my first technical book:

-**ConfigMgr - An Administrator's Guide to Deploying Applications using PowerShell**
+I have a book out: **ConfigMgr - An Administrator's Guide to Deploying Applications using PowerShell**

-This isn't a book on how to create applications within Config Mgr - it's the actual *deployment* of applications \ files etc.  Brilliant stuff!
+This isn't a book on how to create applications within Config Mgr - it's the actual how-to *deployment* of applications \ files etc.  Brilliant stuff!

 It's available right now on Leanpub for the super low price of $9.97 - so grab it now!